 Dates: February 1 – March 31, 2020

-To enter please visit our link
+To enter please visit

 Ann Mansolino: Ann is a professional photographer whose photographic and book arts work explores the relationship between the internal self and external ideas of identity and place.
 Her work has been exhibited in solo and group exhibitions in Canada, the United States, Guatemala, Slovenia, England, Northern Ireland, Japan, and Singapore.